Rakib404H/n8n-automation/n8n-automation/README.md

 npm start
 ```

-This will launch the n8n automation workflows.
+This will launch the n8n automation workflows..

 ## Contributing